-The space behind your fridge is arguably the dirtiest couple of square feet in your house.
-It’s a meeting place for dust, water, and a host of other stuff that’s fallen behind the big guy.
+The space behind your refrigerator is arguably the dirtiest couple of square feet in your house.
+It’s a meeting place for dust, gunk, and a host of other stuff that’s fallen behind the big guy.

-The best way to remove baked-on food is to fill a microwave-safe container with water, microwave it until the water boils, and let sit for a few minutes more while steam to loosens particles.
+The best way to remove baked-on food is to fill a microwave-safe container with water, microwave it until the water boils, and let it sit for a few minutes while steam loosens any gunk.
 Wipe clean.
-Ta-da!

 Unplug your toaster, pull out and wash its crumb catcher, and shake the machine over the sink to get rid of food.
 Dry thoroughly before plugging back in.

-To remove mineral deposits that can clog your machine, pour a 2:1 water:white vinegar solution into the water chamber, insert a coffee filter, and run the solution through the machine.
+To remove mineral deposits that can clog your machine, pour a solution of two parts water and one part white vinegar into the water chamber, insert a coffee filter, and run the solution through the machine.
 Then run clear water through twice to remove the vinegary taste.